-Fedrick Dacres of Jamaica celebrates after winning the gold medal on the Men's Discus Throw Final on the day three of the 14th IAAF World Junior Championships in Barcelona on 12 July 2102 (Getty Images) © Copyright
+Fedrick Dacres after winning the discus at the IAAF World Junior Championships in Barcelona (Getty Images) © Copyright

 Barcelona 2012 - Event Report - Men's Discus Throw Final

 The next athlete able to exceed the 60m barrier was South Africa’s Gerhard De Beer, whose second round was measured at 60.13.
 He then backed that bronze medal position thanks to further heaves of 61.25 in round 3 and 61.57 in round 4 while Brazil’s Felipe Lorenzon came close thanks to a massive career best of 61.18 in his third effort.